TCC WORLDWIDE ONLINE CONFERENCE

 TCC Hawaii invites faculty, support staff, librarians, counselors, student affairs professionals, students, administrators, and educational consultants to submit proposals for papers and general sessions.

-Educational technology in the 21st century is transforming how we engage students in teaching, learning and creativity.
-Web 2.0 tools have revolutionized how we communicate, share, collaborate, create and distribute seamlessly over the Internet, independent of time and place.
+Learning technology has reshaped how we engage students in teaching, learning and creativity.
+Web 2.0 tools continue to transform how we communicate, network, share, collaborate, create and disseminate seamlessly over the Internet, independent of time and place.

-TCC invites papers and general session proposals related to educational technology such as open education, e-learning, online learning communities, social media, and mobile learning.
-A broad range of proposals are encouraged, including, but not limited to:
+TCC invites papers and general session proposals related to learning, design and technology such as e-learning, online learning communities, social media, mobile learning, and professional development.
+We will accept a broad range of proposals, including, but not limited to:

 – Perspectives and personal experiences with learning technologies